Bryan Health facilities: Bryan Medical Center East Campus

-Bryan Medical Center East Campus is a general hospital hospital in Lincoln, Nebraska.
+Bryan Medical Center East Campus is a general hospital in Lincoln, Nebraska.
 The hospital serves as the East Campus of Bryan Health.
 The hospital was established in 1926 as Brian Memorial Hospital and is the oldest hospital in the system.
 Bryan East Campus has a total of 374 beds.
 The original hospital was expanded three times, in 1930 with the front section, a West wing was added in 1948, and a laboratory was built in 1958.
-In 1960, construction began on a new hospital, which was completed in October 27, 1963.
+In 1960, construction began on a new hospital, which was completed on October 27, 1963.

 In 1980, a series of renovations and expansions were announced for the hospital.
 The projects struggled to gain approval, and it wasn't until 1982 when expansion broke ground.
 Renovations were completed in 1989.
 Expansions also added a new critical care unit.
 Later in 1989, an additional series of renovations and expansions were announced for the building, including parking, an additional in-patient tower, and a physicians' office building.
 Most major expansions were completed by 1994.
 In 1997, In 2016, an outpatient surgery center began construction and was completed in January 2018.